 It will engage openly with interested parties, providing opportunities to submit evidence and proposals and to set out views relevant to its work, including academics, tech specialists, government, civil liberty organisations and solicitors, in order to build consensus in support of its approach and recommendations.

-The Commission is expected to report in early 2019 on:
+The Commission reported in early 2019 on:

 - its assessment of the evidence on the nature and scale of the use of algorithms in the justice system in England and Wales